 Maurice: For me, I look at it like a lot of the things that I dream about make me aware of what could potentially be in my path or in my journey.
 I may dream about a friend that I haven't seen in a while and how we may reconnect.
 And it will prepare me for how that conversation may go.
 A lot of my dreams have been about a lot of people that I haven't seen since I've been incarcerated.
 And a lot of the dreams with my family have just been like, you know, a lot of the fun that we have.
-Then I also have like, a lot of bad dreams, you know, like, a lot of the things of my past, and it's making me aware that this can be a possibility, and if I'm confronted with it, how would I deal with it.
+Then I also have like, and t's making me aware that this can be a possibility, and if I'm confronted with it, how would I deal with it.
 For me, my dreams prepare me for the possibilities.

-JUST LAW: BENEFICIAL PROVISIONS OF DC'S YOUTH REHABILITATION ACT
+JUST LAW: BENEFICIAL PROVISIONS OF DC'S YOUTH REHABILITATION ACT By DJ

-By DJ